Azure-Samples/healthcare-agent-orchestrator/README.md

 As part of the deployment, a simple chat UI was also deployed.
 You can access it using the url that showed up after doing azd up in step 3.

+> [!NOTE]
+> By default, the chat application is only accessible from Microsoft 365/Teams IP ranges for security.
+If you need to access the web UI directly from your development machine, you'll need to add your IP address to the allowed list using:
+> ```sh
+> azd env set ADDITIONAL_ALLOWED_IPS "your.ip.address/32"
+> azd up
+> ```
+> For more information on network security configuration, see the [Network Architecture](./docs/network.md) documentation.

 ### [Optional] Uninstall / Clean-up

 To completely remove all deployed resources and clean up your environment, run: